CaptainProton42/2DGrassShaderDemo/docs/README.md

 <img width="65%" src="assets/enhanced_base_texture.png">
 </div>

-The integer value of the red channel corresponds to the height of the grass in pixels at that position (so a red value of 8 means that the single grass blade originating at this pixel position should be 8 pixels high).
+The integer value of the red channel corresponds to the height of the grass (so a red value of 8 means that the single grass blade originating at this pixel position should be 8 pixels high).

-We render this texture as a `TextureRect` to its own `Viewport` (*ViewportGrass*) so that it can be retreived by other shaders later.
+We render this texture as a `TextureRect` to its own `Viewport` (*ViewportGrass*) so that it can be accessed by other shaders later.

 A script is also attached to the `TextureRect` which allows the user to interact with the scene by drawing on the red channel of the texture and thus modifying the grass height at runtime.
 The same approach could also be used for player interaction by having the player "push down" the grass temporarily.